 A number of herbal and dietary remedies are touted for their effects on menopausal symptoms.
 These supplements may help with mood swings but are more linked to hot flashes.
-The most popular herbal supplement is black cohash.
+The most popular herbal supplement is black cohosh.

-No one knows why black cohash works, when it does.
+No one knows why black cohosh works, when it does.
 The long term risks of taking it are not known but, if it acts in the body like estrogen, it may be that long-term use would produce the same health risks as HRT.
 There are studies in progress to evaluate this.